Share This!

 Immediate Care: The RICE Method

 The RICE method (Rest, Ice, Compression, Elevation) is the cornerstone of initial ankle sprain treatment.
+It is a simple and effective first-aid approach for treating acute injuries.
 This approach helps reduce swelling and pain in the immediate aftermath of the injury.

 • Rest: Avoid putting weight on the injured ankle to prevent further damage.